 PBM is especially useful for simulation of non-linear phenomena such as harmonic balance analysis, phase noise analysis, eye diagrams etc. Any application involving large signal space (i.e. transient simulations for VCOs, linearity of LNAs, PAs, clocking circuits etc.) is a prime candidate for the PBM™ solution.

 A PBM is derived from a Touchstone formatted small-signal model using a known model topology and constraining the device elements to physical values, therefore guaranteeing passivity.
 The source of this small-signal model can be from the PeakView™ EM simulation or an imported Touchstone formatted file.

 In the PeakView™ GUI, users select an appropriate PBM method resembling the topology of their design.
 After the EM simulation is finished, PeakView™ generates a lumped model corresponding to the small signal model.
 The lumped PBM model is optimized at a particular frequency and fitted to cover a desired frequency range.

 The Physics-Based model, along with nport (small signal) and other design views (i.e. symbol) are finally synced to the user’s IC design library and ready for use in circuit simulation.

-PeakView™ offers diverse Physics-Based Modeling options generalized into two broad categories.
+PeakView™ offers diverse Physics-Based Modeling options generalized into three broad categories.
 Basic PBM is suitable for classic devices with typical number of ports, i.e. symmetric and asymmetric inductors, transformers, transmission lines, finger capacitors etc. This option is also configurable and customizable for designers’ unique modeling requirements.